pelite376/pelite.github.io/UX_Overview_Final.md

 Though gentrification is a nationwide phenomenon affecting many Americans, those affected feel unified only in their feelings of isolation and disempowerment in the wake of their changing neighborhoods.
 Beyond this, residents of gentrified areas also face another challenge: unlike in more wealthy neighborhoods, members of these communities lack the time and resources to inquire about (and potentially voice discontent for) businesses and residences that are being built, thereby waiving their power to support their own neighborhoods.
 Thus residents can do little but watch laundromats and other services crucial to their day-to-day activities seemingly disappear, in their place popping up expensive coffee shops and tech startups.
 Our design aims to raise awareness of this issue in a disruptive manner.
 We have selected for our design a large interactive display, to be projected on a gentrified building within an urban community.
 The design itself will support the task of connecting people to local politicians, as well as the task of geotagging art and other personal ideas to buildings and locations.
 Although such a design is likely too ambitious and non-profitable to receive real-world funding, we have chosen this design because it is by far the most eye-catching, and we believe it is an idea that could prove to be immensely impactful while synergizing the selected tasks.
 Additionally, it is not something that requires much effort on the part of the gentrified to still create a powerful statement.

 ## Initial Paper Prototype
-(1 paragraph) Present your original paper prototype, as a baseline against which this report will present your iteration.
-Convey the critical aspects of your design, including your two primary tasks.

 ### Overview: